 Kaikorai Valley College- School Curriculum

-In Years 7 and 8, students are based in homerooms led by trained teachers who guide their development in reading, writing, languages, social studies, health, and mathematics.
-For these subjects, students are grouped by ability to ensure learning is well‑matched to their needs.
-They also engage with specialist teachers in vibrant modules covering science, physical education, and creative and practical disciplines such as art, drama, music, digital technology, food, design, textiles, robotics, dance, and te reo Māori.
-These classes take place in purpose-built learning spaces—well‑equipped laboratories, art studios, a music suite, drama theatre, gymnasium, and information centre—ensuring a rich, hands-on start to secondary school.
+Years 7 and 8, students are based in homerooms led by trained teachers who guide their development in reading, writing, languages, social studies, health, and mathematics.
+They also engage with specialist teachers covering science, physical education, art, drama, music, languages, digital technology, food, design, textiles, hard materials technology, robotics and urban farm.
+These classes take place in purpose-built learning spaces—well-equipped laboratories, art studios, a music suite, drama theatre, gymnasium, and information centre—ensuring a rich, hands-on start to secondary school.

 Throughout every year level, Kaikorai Valley College offers structured, expert-led support to guide each student’s learning journey.
 Teachers design personalised learning pathways, adapt teaching to student strengths and interests, and monitor progress closely.
 Our curriculum reflects the values of PRIDE—Participation, Respect, Inquiry, Diversity, and Environment—while embracing culturally responsive practices and genuine whānau partnerships.
 Whether nurturing a Year 7 student discovering new passions, guiding a Year 10 learner through career choices, or refining a Year 13 scholar for tertiary or vocational success, KVC provides rich, relevant, and purposeful education.